 wget http://nginx.org/download/nginx-x.x.x.tar.gz

-Replace the version number with the latest or preferred version you wish to install.
-Always ensure to check the NGINX website for the newest versions to take advantage of the latest features and security updates.
-Remember, mainline versions may update every few months, so it’s crucial to stay informed about the latest releases to maintain a secure and efficient server environment.
+Note: Replace the version number with the latest or preferred version you wish to install.
+Always check the NGINX website for the newest versions to take advantage of the latest features and security updates.
+Remember, mainline versions may update every few months, so staying informed about the latest releases is crucial to maintaining a secure and efficient server environment.

 Unpacking the NGINX Tarball